MicrosoftDocs/visualstudio-docs/docs/ide/using-regular-expressions-in-visual-studio.md

 An example regular expression that combines some of the operators and constructs to match a hexadecimal number is `\b0[xX]([0-9a-fA-F]+)\b`.
 This expression matches "0xc67f" but not "0xc67g".

 > [!TIP]
 > In Windows operating systems, most lines end in "\r\n" (a carriage return followed by a new line).
 These characters aren't visible but are present in the editor and passed to the .NET regular expression service.
-When you deal with files from the web or from another operating system, be sure to account for the possibility that they use new line only for a line break.
+When you deal with files from the web or from a non-Windows operating system, be sure to account for the possibility that they use new line only for a line break.

 ## Capture groups and replacement patterns